Research to Practice workshops

-The workshops also relate to Highly Accomplished and Lead.
-Educators who present a workshop in their own school and then guide the development of these research ideas in their own context, will find this work valuable for national certification.
-As well, the workshops are beneficial for maintenance of HALT certification.
+As well, educators who present a workshop in their own school and then guide the development of the research ideas in their own context, will find this work valuable for achieving national certification at Highly Accomplished and Lead.

 Research to Practice workshops are easy to present because the participant notes fully explain the professional learning, and each page includes an image of the corresponding Powerpoint slide.

 List of Research to Practice workshops

 1. Wellbeing: what primary and secondary students say!